 Professional Standards FAQs

 The revised suite of Professional Standards provides an opportunity to think differently about the purpose of Standards.
 They go beyond the traditional view of a Standard as a benchmark of teacher competence, a concept which only applies to the Standard for Registration.
-For teachers who have already achieved this Standard, GTC Scotland is now offering Standards which provide constructive support for teachers as they consider how they might develop their professional skills and, importantly, national recognition of the high-quality professional learning which many teachers engage in throughout their careers.
+For teachers who have already achieved the Standard for Full Registration, the Standards provide constructive support for teachers as they consider how they might develop their professional skills and, importantly, national recognition of the high-quality professional learning which many teachers engage in throughout their careers.

 The suite of Standards will therefore be used for multiple purposes, including:

 - providing benchmarks for entry into Initial Teacher Education and the teaching profession

 - providing a benchmark for teacher competence (Standard for Full Registration)